How much super do you need?

 Rare trips to the cinema

-Only local club special meals or inexpensive take-away
+Only local club speical meals or inexpensive take-away

-Home maintenance Home repairs, updates and maintenance to kitchen and bathroom appliances over 20 years Limited budget for home repairs, household appliances Struggle to pay for repairs, such as leaky roofs or major plumbing problem
+Home maintenance Home repairs, updates and maintenance to kitchen and bathroom appliances over 20 years Limited budget for home repairs, household appliances Modest one or two bedroom apartment in a middle to outer ring suburb Struggle to pay for repairs, such as leaky roofs or major plumbing problem

-Travel and holidays Annual domestic trip to visit family, one overseas trip every seven years Annual domestic trip or a few short breaks Occasional short break or day trip in your own city
+Travel and holidays Annual domestic trip to visit family, one overseas trip every seven years Annual domestic trip or a few short breaks Annual domestic trip or a few short breaks Occasional short break or day trip in your own city

 For more information, see the ASFA Retirement Standard.